 The previous section showed two concrete examples of how context helps in making routing metrics more powerful.
-After defining a good context-based path metric, the subsequent challenge is to find the optimal (or nearoptimal) route under the path metric.
-A context-based routing protocol needs both a context-based metric and a way to find good paths under such metrics.
+In addition to defining a good context-based path metric, another challenge is to find the optimal (or nearoptimal) route under the path metric.
+A context based routing protocol needs both a context-based metric and a way to find good paths under such metrics.
 In this section, we develop such a path finding method called CPP (Context-based Path Pruning) that can find paths under any generic context-based metric.
 As a starting point, we first consider a link state routing framework.
 In link state routing, each router measures the cost to each of its neighbors, constructs a packet including these measurements, sends it to all other routers, and computes the shortest paths locally.
 Hence for link state routing, what is needed is a centralized algorithm for computing the shortest paths.
 The CPP method will be explained as a centralized algorithm.
-But we note that it can also be applied in some distributed settings, such as distance vector protocols and on-demand route discovery; these extensions are omitted in the interest of space.
+But we note that it can also be applied in some other distributed settings, such as distance vector protocols and on-demand route discovery; these extensions are omitted in the interest of space.

-$$f(w) := \min \{ f(w), f(v^) + c(v^w) \}. \tag{9}$$
+$$f(w) := \min \{ f(w), f(v^) + c(v^w) \}. \tag{8}$$

-Dijkstra's algorithm operates on an optimality principle: The shortest path from s to t via v is the shortest path from s to v concatenated with the shortest path from v to v.
+Dijkstra's algorithm operates on an optimality principle: The shortest path from s to t via v is the shortest path from s to v concatenated with the shortest path from v to t.
 Thus, each node only needs to remember the cost of the best s-v path.
-Such optimality principle no longer holds for metrics such as SIM, ERC or WCETT; for such metrics, an s-v path $\mathcal{P}1$ may have a larger cost than an s-v path $\mathcal{P}2$ but may eventually lead to a lower cost toward the final destination node t.
+Such optimality principle no longer holds for a metric such as SIM, ERC or WCETT; instead, an s-v path $\mathcal{P}1$ may have a larger cost than an s-v path $\mathcal{P}2$ but may eventually lead to a lower cost toward the final destination node t.

-We propose a context-based path pruning (CPP) technique as a heuristic method for optimizing a context-based metric.
+We propose a context-based path pruning (CPP) technique, as a heuristic method for optimizing a contextbased metric.
 To model the potential impact of past hops on future hops, we maintain a set of paths that reach each node v, instead of a single s-v path with minimum cost.
 A natural question is: How many paths should we store at each node as we search for a good s-t path?
 Storing all paths would apparently result in an exponential complexity.
-To keep the complexity manageable, we maintain only a small subset of s-v paths at a node v; the size of the subset is constrained by the affordable computation complexity.
-Ideally we want this small set to cover all "promising" s-v paths, which have the potential of leading to an optimal s-t path.
-How do we select this set then?
-Consider dividing an s-t path into three parts as:
+To keep the complexity manageable, we must constrain the amount of memory at each node.
+Our key observation is that the effect of self-interference has a localized nature.
+Normally, given what happened in the near past (i.e., first few previous hops), the older history is unlikely to have a significant impact on the future.
+This observation motivates us to organize the memory at each node according to several local contexts.
+Each local context can be viewed as a concise summary of the dominating history of all the partial paths that end with that local context, based on the observation that older history usually has less impact on the future.
+During the execution of the proposed algorithm, each node stores the best path under each possible local context.
+The best paths stored are considered further for potential expansion into an s-t path.